Money from Home: Cast

+Songs

+Joseph J. Lilley and Jack Brooks wrote the "Be Careful Song" and "Love Is the Same (All Over the World)".
+"Moments Like This", by Burton Lane and Frank Loesser, and "I Only Have Eyes for You", by Harry Warren and Al Dubin, were written for earlier films.

 Production

 The team's eleventh feature, Money from Home was the first Martin and Lewis film made in color, although they did make a color, cameo appearance in the 1952 Bob Hope and Bing Crosby film, Road to Bali.
 It was filmed from March 9 to May 1, 1953.

 Money From Home is also the only Martin and Lewis film made in 3-D, having been shot with Technicolor's 3-D camera rig, which exposed six strips of film in synchronization.
 It was the second and final time the rig was used.
 The film was also the third and last time one of the team's features was available with a Western Electric, 3-track stereophonic soundtrack.
 This soundtrack is now lost.

 The film was premiered on New Year's Eve, 1953 as a special preview in 322 theaters.
 Because of a technical issue at Technicolor, pairs of prints necessary for 3-D were not available, so the film was previewed in 2-D. The film went into general release in February, 1954.

 Lewis received an additional on-screen credit: "Special Material in Song Numbers Staged by Jerry Lewis."
 It was the only time during the team's productions that Lewis received creative credit, despite co-writing and co-directing several of the pictures.